SteinbachS/reservoir-turbidity-prediction/README.md

 Stefanie Steinbach
 s.steinbach@utwente.nl; stefanie.steinbach@rub.de

-This repository contains the code used for the paper titled "Predicting turbidity dynamics in small reservoirs in central Kenya using remote sensing and machine learning."
-The provided script uses Python and specific packages installed in a Conda environment for processing and analysis.
-Credit for Python support to: Torben Dedring
+This repository contains the workflow and main code scripts used for the paper titled "Predicting turbidity dynamics in small reservoirs in central Kenya using remote sensing and machine learning."
+The provided scripts use R for ancillary data processing, Python and specific packages installed in a Conda environment for turbidity modelling, and R for machine learning-based predictor selection.
+Credit for Python support: Torben Dedring

 # Input imagery and pre-processing